 Among distinguished sociologists, French sociologist, Jean Baudrillard's works are often associated with postmodernism, specifically post-structuralism.
 Jean Baudrillard was originally critical of the neglect of consumption in Marxist economic theory.
-Baudrillard later turned to the analysis of the production, exchange and consumption of signs and symbols in a consumer society.
+Jean Baudrillard later turned to the analysis of the production, exchange and consumption of signs and symbols in a consumer society.

-Baudrillard's works include: For a Critique of the Political Economy of the Sign (1972); The Mirror of Production (1973); L'Echange Symbolique et la Mort (1976); In the Shadow of the Silent Majorities (1978); Seduction (1979); Simulations (198l); Fatal Strategies (1983); America (1986).
+Baudrillard's works include: Baudrillard wrote about diverse subjects, including consumerism, gender relations, economics, social history, art, Western foreign policy, and popular culture.
+Among his best known works are Simulacra and Simulation (1981), America (1986), and The Gulf War Did Not Take Place (1991).
+For a Critique of the Political Economy of the Sign (1972; The Mirror of Production (1973); L'Echange Symbolique et la Mort (1976); In the Shadow of the Silent Majorities (1978); Seduction (1979); Fatal Strategies (1983); America (1986).